7rajnishsharma/Sheet-Automation/README.md

-Here’s a detailed **`README.md`** template for your project:

----

-# AutoSheet

-### Automating Form Submission with Google Sheets
+# Automating Form Submission with Google Sheets

 ## 🚀 About the Project

 **AutoSheet** is a web application that automates the process of capturing form submissions and storing them directly into a Google Sheets document.
 The project integrates **Node.js** with Google Sheets API to create a seamless, efficient data handling system.

 ### Key Features
 - **Dynamic Data Submission**: Submits form data to Google Sheets in real-time.